FAQ’s

 Is childcare available during your services?

 For children birth to age 5: A nursery with trained staff is available during the first half of the 10:15am worship service.
 Please pick up your children after the offering so the whole family can participate in Communion together.
-The staffed nursery is available during the Christian Education hour (9am-10am) as well.
+The staffed nursery is available during the Catechesis hour (9am-10am) as well.
 A cry room is available the entire time.

 But aren’t children disruptive to the worship experience?